 The traditional Italian Colomba Pasquale recipe

-The Colomba Pasquale recipe is a really precious recipe that will permit you to bring some Italian traditions in your house during Easter, to share with your beloved relatives and friends.
+The Colomba Pasquale recipe is a really precious recipe that will permit you to bring one of the Italian traditions in your house during Easter, to share with your beloved relatives and friends.

-I perfectly know that Colomba Pasquale is not a Tuscan dessert, but if you are visiting Tuscany during Easter time, you will see them everywhere if you enter in a bakery, in a grocery, in some restaurants, and for sure in every table of an Italian family if you are invited to enjoy a meal with them.
+I perfectly know that Colomba Pasquale is not a Tuscan dessert.
+Colomba is part of the Italian Easter Traditions.
+But if you are visiting Tuscany during Easter time, you will see Colomba everywhere.
+In the shop window of bakeries, groceries, and served in some restaurants.
+And for sure on the table of every Italian family.

 But what is a Colomba Pasquale?
-Literally, it means “ Easter Dove”, for its shape that has been given because of the relation with Easter celebrations.
-It is really a popular dessert of Italian tradition.
+Literally, it means “ Easter Dove”.
+It takes the name from its shape that has been given for the relation with Easter celebrations.
+It is a really popular dessert of Italian tradition.
 Have you already heard about Panettone?
 Well, Colomba Pasquale is the Easter sister of it, almost!

 The origins of the Colomba Pasquale

-According to Motta, a famous Italian brand who has the high regard of having made so popular the Colomba Pasquale in Italy, the legend of this dessert dates back to high Middle Age in Lombardy (northern Italian region).
-King Alboino, after three long years of siege, during the 572 B.C Easter Eve entered in Pavia.
-A local old baker offered to the King this dessert with a dove shape, to calm down his anger, explaining that his tribute was a symbol of peace during Easter.
-The dessert was smelling of honey and oven, and it was so good and inviting, that the King agreed with a promise of peace.
+The story talks about King Alboino.
+During the 572 B.C, after three years of siege, he finally entered in Pavia the day before Easter.
+An old baker offered a strange dessert with a dove shape to the King.
+He wanted to calm down the king’s anger, explaining that his tribute was a symbol of peace during Easter.
+The dessert was smelling of honey and oven.
+It was so good and inviting, that the King agreed with a promise of peace.